 The EU is the only trading block that has started to include provisions on animal welfare in its trade agreements with third countries.
 Yet, EU trade agreements do not condition the granting of trade preferences to the respect of animal welfare standards applied in the EU.

-EU Trade agreements contain other provisions linked to animals in their “Trade and Sustainable Development” chapters, which generally includes language on wildlife trafficking.
+EU Trade agreements also contain other provisions linked to animals in their “Trade and Sustainable Development” chapters, which generally includes language on wildlife trafficking and sustainable fisheries and aquaculture.
 Issues with these provisions are similar to those encountered with provisions on animal welfare cooperation: their language is weak and aspirational, and they lack effective enforcement mechanisms.